 To learn more about Cuba before you go, check out Heidi’s book, Cubicle to Cuba.

 Article by Heidi Siefkas.
-Originally from small-town Wisconsin, Heidi hangs her hat in South Florida.
+Originally from small-town Wisconsin, Heidi hangs her hat in Hawaii.
 However, as an adventurer, she’s rarely home for long.
 In fact, your best bet is to find her in Cuba.
 Also, Heidi is a speaker, creator of the mantra Look Up, and author of three inspirational, non-fiction books When All Balls Drop, With New Eyes, and Cubicle to Cuba.
 Follow her adventures and be inspired at www.heidisiefkas.com